ostrodmit/ostrodmit.github.io/_posts/2018-11-13-self-concordance-part-2.md

 where $\Vert\cdot\Vert$ is the operator norm, and $\mathcal{N}$ is the epsilon-net corresponding to the covering of $\Theta_c(\theta_\*)$.
 This gives the extra $O(\log d)$ factor in \eqref{eq:n-mine-improved} since $\log(|\mathcal{N}|) = O(d \log d)$.

-# **Conclusion**
+## Conclusion ##
 We have demonstrated how to obtain fast rates for the excess risk of $M$-estimators in finite-sample regimes.
 Our analysis can handle $M$-estimators with losses satisfying certain self-concordance-type assumptions that hold in some generalized linear models, notably logistic regression, and in robust estimation.
 These assumptions allow to control the precision of the local quadratic approximations of the empirical risk.

 One topic that remained beyond the scope of this post is the $\ell_1$-regularized estimators in sparse high-dimensional regimes.
 There, we have not yet established the improved rates that should scale near-linearly with the sparsity of $\theta_\*$.
 Another possible extension are matrix-parametrized models that arise in covariance matrix estimation and independent component analysis, and application of our techniques to algorithmically efficient procedures such as stochastic approximation.

-# **References**
+## References ##

-[[1] B. Laurent and P. Massart.
-Adaptive estimation of a quadratic functional by model selection.](https://projecteuclid.org/euclid.aos/1015957395#info)
+1. B. Laurent and P. Massart.
+Adaptive estimation of a quadratic functional by model selection.
 *Ann.
 Statist.*, 28:5(2000), 1302-1338.

-[[2] V. Spokoiny.
+2. V. Spokoiny.
 Parametric estimation.
-Finite sample theory.](https://projecteuclid.org/euclid.aos/1360332187#info) *Ann.
+Finite sample theory.
+*Ann.
 Statist.*, 40:6(2012), 2877-2909.

-[[3] A. Nemirovski and Yu.
+3. A. Nemirovski and Yu.
 Nesterov.
-Interior-point polynomial algorithms in convex programming.](https://epubs.siam.org/doi/book/10.1137/1.9781611970791?mobileUi=0)
+Interior-point polynomial algorithms in convex programming.
 *Society for Industrial and Applied Mathematics, Philadelphia, 1994.*

-[[4] F. Bach.
-Self-concordant analysis for logistic regression.](https://projecteuclid.org/euclid.ejs/1271941980) *Electron.
-J. Stat., 4(2010), 384-414.*
+4. F. Bach.
+Self-concordant analysis for logistic regression.
+*Electron.
+J. Stat.*, 4(2010), 384-414.

-[[5] R. Vershynin.
-Introduction to the non-asymptotic analysis of random matrices.](https://arxiv.org/abs/1011.3027) *Compressed Sensing: Theory and Applications, 210--268*.
+5. R. Vershynin.
+Introduction to the non-asymptotic analysis of random matrices.
+*Compressed Sensing: Theory and Applications, 210--268*.
 Cambridge University Press, 2012.

-[[6] D. Hsu, S. Kakade, and T. Zhang.
-Random design analysis of ridge regression.](http://proceedings.mlr.press/v23/hsu12/hsu12.pdf) *COLT, 2012.*
+6. D. Hsu, S. Kakade, and T. Zhang.
+Random design analysis of ridge regression. *COLT, 2012.*

-[[7] P. Bartlett, M. Jordan, and J. McAuliffe.
-Convexity, classification, and risk bounds.](https://people.eecs.berkeley.edu/~wainwrig/stat241b/bartlettetal.pdf)
+7. P. Bartlett, M. Jordan, and J. McAuliffe.
+Convexity, classification, and risk bounds.
 *J. Am.
 Stat.
 Assoc.*, 101:473(2006), 138--156.

-[[8] E. Hazan, T. Koren, and K. Levy.
-Logistic regression: tight bounds for stochastic and online optimization.](http://proceedings.mlr.press/v35/hazan14a.html)
+8. E. Hazan, T. Koren, and K. Levy.
+Logistic regression: tight bounds for stochastic and online optimization.
 *COLT, 2014.*

-[[9] F. Bach and E. Moulines.
-Non-strongly-convex smooth stochastic approximation with convergence rate $O(1/n)$.](https://arxiv.org/abs/1306.2119)
+9. F. Bach and E. Moulines.
+Non-strongly-convex smooth stochastic approximation with convergence rate $O(1/n)$.
 *NIPS, 2013.*